TejuOye/CausalFast/guides/CF-API-Specifications.md

 # CausalFast API: Specifications for use
-### CausalFast is an API for Causal Inference and Analysis in Python over the DoWhy Library
+### CausalFast is an API for Causal Inference over the DoWhy Library
 ```diff
 Table of Contents: